ergerodr94/Groceries-Vue-App/README.md

 This repository is a modernization of the web2py project [Unpack the Pantry](https://bitbucket.org/ergerodr/groceriesapi/src/master/) with a focus on improving development speed and user experience.

 Development and deployment is now faster, easier with the usage of the Google Cloud Platform.
+The live site is hosted at the following [link](https://unpack-the-pantry-fc442.web.app/)

 ## Features